Sanders ready to lead Oklahoma State to new heights

 - Spencer SandersAmerican football quarterback

-STILLWATER, Okla.
-(AP) Spencer Sanders enters his fourth year as the starting quarterback at Oklahoma State, and he's happy right where he is.
+STILLWATER, Okla. — Spencer Sanders enters his fourth year as the starting quarterback at Oklahoma State, and he’s happy right where he is.

 The redshirt junior from Denton, Texas, has made 32 starts for the Cowboys, 10 more than any of his teammates on the offense.
 His 24 wins as a starting quarterback are the third-most in the history of a program that’s produced NFL quarterbacks Brandon Weeden and Mason Rudolph.
 Last season, Sanders joined Weeden as the only quarterbacks in school history to receive all-conference, first-team recognition after leading the Cowboys to a No. 7 national ranking.